-Planning Pointer.
-If the taxable income in a base year is less than the adjusted net capital gains (ANCG) of that year, elected ordinary farm income carried to that year will be taxed at the net capital gains rate until adjusted taxable income of that base year equals that year's ANCG.
+Planning Pointer-If the taxable income in a base year is less than the ANCG of that year, elected ordinary farm income carried to that year will be taxed at the net capital gains rate until adjusted taxable income of that base year equals that year's ANCG.

 Income averaging should be used to transfer as much as possible of high-bracket income from the election year to low tax brackets in the base years.
 There will be cases in which the EFI used in a base year is not taxed in the lowest bracket, but income averaging will still save taxes.
-A farm taxpayer needs the following information to determine if and how much 2003 farm income should be averaged:
+A farm taxpayer needs the following information to determine whether and how much 2004 farm income should be averaged:

-- The 2003 AGI, ordinary income, and capital gain attributed to farming, personal exemptions, and the standard (or itemized) deduction (see Table 14) - Taxable income from his or her 2000, 2001, and 2002 tax returns - Taxable income tax brackets for 2003 and the 3 prior years (see Table 15)
+- Taxable income for 2004 as well as ordinary income and capital gain attributed to farming - Taxable income from his or her 2001, 2002, and 2003 tax returns - Taxable income tax brackets for 2004 and the 3 prior years (see Table 14)